LAION-AI/Open-Assistant/CONTRIBUTING.md

-To add translations, you can manually edit the JSON translation files in `website/public/locales`, use the [inlang](https://inlang.com/) online editor, or run the `@inlang/cli` to find missing translations and create machine translations.
+To add translations, you can manually edit the JSON translation files in `website/public/locales`, use the [inlang](https://inlang.com/) online editor, or run `npm run inlang:lint` inside `website` to find missing translations.